Social Good events attract social good inclined bloggers. This roadshow is one of those.

 In terms of consumer sector in ASEAN, according to Thailand’s statistics, it has increased over the years.
 It is now known to be a consumer demand hub.
 The region has 67 million households which are part of the consuming class, which is expected to double by 2025, making ASEAN one of the biggest consumer market for the businesses globally.
 The cities in the region are booming and more than 22 percent of the total population resided in the cities.
 The urbanization is on the rise and urban population accounts for more than 54 percent of the total GDP.
-It is expected that further 54 million habitants will join the cities by 2025 and will ultimately boost the GDP.
+Expect that an additional 54 million inhabitants will join the cities by 2025 and will ultimately boost the GDP.

-The ASEAN Economic Community (AEC) seeks to establish a bigger market and freer flow of goods, services and capital services among the ten ASEAN nations through the unification of economic policies including removing tariffs with very few exceptions, and harmonizing regulatory requirements to facilitate the flow of goods, service and investments, among others.
-According to an article courtesy of PhilStar, ASEAN StanChart chief executive officer Lim Cheng Teck said that AEC will help the region “create more jobs, attract foreign investments, increase cross-border trade, grow wealth and improve the lives of its citizens.”
+The ASEAN Economic Community (AEC) seeks to establish a bigger market as well as a freer flow of goods, services and capital services among the ten ASEAN nations through the unification of economic policies including removing tariffs with very few exceptions, and harmonizing regulatory requirements to facilitate the flow of goods, service and investments, among others.
+According to an article courtesy of PhilStar, ASEAN StanChart chief executive officer Lim Cheng Teck said that AEC will help the region “create more jobs, attract foreign investments, increase cross-border trade, grow wealth and also improve the lives of its citizens.”

-SMEs represent 99.6 percent of the operating business enterprises in Philippines, generating up to 32 percent of the country’s Gross Domestic Product.
-This highlights the role that they play in providing jobs for the local and regional workforce, which translates to more income for their own businesses and local economies.
-“The ASEAN integration urges SMEs to level up and adapt to changes, as the demand increases for higher quality of products and regional competition becomes stiffer,” says PLDT First Vice President and Head of SME Business Kat Luna-Abelarde.
+SMEs represent 99.6% of the operating business enterprises in Philippines, generating up to 32% of the country’s Gross Domestic Product.
+This highlights the role that they play in providing jobs for the local and regional workforce.
+Which translates to more income for their own businesses and local economies.
+“The ASEAN integration urges SMEs to level up and adapt to changes, as the demand increases for higher quality of products and also regional competition becomes stiffer,” says PLDT First Vice President and Head of SME Business Kat Luna-Abelarde.
 “The diversity, however, will provide them the freedom and creativity to develop new products and services that can potentially spur economic growth within their local economies and the ASEAN economy as a whole.”

-Regional Director Leon M. Dacanay, Jr. of the NEDA Regional Office (NRO) 10 said that the country’s MSMEs are seen to benefit more from AEC given the bigger market of more than 600 million consumers, improved technology sharing, and stronger interdependence among SMEs in the region.
+Regional Director Leon M. Dacanay, Jr. of the NEDA Regional Office (NRO) 10 stated that AEC will undoubtedly offer greater benefits to the country’s MSMEs.
+Due to the larger market of 600 million consumers, enhanced technology sharing, and increased interdependence among SMEs in the region.
 All these will result to greater efficiency, higher productivity, and ultimately higher incomes of SMEs, he concluded.

-On the onset of the Asean Economic Community (AEC), SMEs must find proper positioning in a more closely integrated regional economy, with all its peculiar opportunities and challenges.
+On the onset of Asean Economic Community (AEC), SMEs must find proper positioning in a more closely integrated regional economy.
+With all its peculiar opportunities and challenges.
 Widening and strengthening the SME sector is key to overcoming the Philippines’ long-standing lack of inclusive economic growth.
 Through AEC, it will generate more job employment.
-SMEs can take advantage of the ASEAN integration by thinking global or how to export, trade and do business in other ASEAN countries or how to expand in Asia.
+SMEs can take advantage of the ASEAN integration.
+By thinking global or how to export, trade and do business in other ASEAN countries or expand in Asia.

-More stable SMEs ready to expand their horizons would do well to invest time and effort to study the particular documentary procedures and requirements for taking advantage of trade and investment concessions under the AEC.
-The Department of Trade and Industry conducts seminars on these all around the country through their Doing Business in Free Trade Areas program, targeting particularly the SMEs.
-These have already helped boost the level of utilization and availment by Philippine firms of trading privileges under our various free trade agreements, including the AEC.
+More stable SMEs ready to expand their horizons would do well to invest time to study the documentary procedures.
+This will help them take advantage of trade and investment concessions under the AEC.
+Department of Trade and Industry hosts nationwide seminars through the Doing Business in Free Trade Areas program, focusing on SMEs.
+These efforts have increased Philippine firms’ utilization of trading privileges under various free trade agreements, including the AEC.

 References: PIA, PCOO